-The Killingworth Nursery School Association, Incorporated, is a non-profit, interdenominational, cooperative membership association, which operates a preschool program through the cooperative efforts of all members and under the guidance of certified and trained teachers.
+The Killingworth Nursery School Association, Incorporated, is a non-profit, interdenominational, cooperative membership association, licensed by the State of Connecticut, which operates a preschool program through the cooperative efforts of all members and under the guidance of certified and trained teachers.
 The association sponsors parent education by making provisions for the parents to assist in the classroom and to meet together for the exchange of ideas.

 The nursery school program provides an environment where children may be aided in their early life adjustments by broadening their experiences, promoting democratic experience in-group activity, and by aiding their total social growth in a variety of ways.